 But it’s important to persevere.
 Mastering any new skill requires patience, as well as effort, so try not to be discouraged, and instead, look at improving certain skills.
-The more you practise, the more skilled you’ll become, and the more different drawing techniques will open up to you.
+The more you practise, the more skilled you’ll become, and the more drawing techniques will open up to you.

 1. Fruit